RikiyaT/Hit-Song-Prediction/README.md

 4. **Ridge Recursion and ElasticNet Analysis**

    - Perform `Ridge recursion` and `ElasticNet` analysis to compare predictions

-## Results of accuracy:
+##My Results

-Screenshots of the experiment results are included at the end of this README.
-All experiments are conducted in a Jupyter Notebook, which you can also find in this repository.
+Using the dataset of January and Feburary 2023 TopChart US, the results were:

 ## 🚀 Getting Started